Symptoms of narcissistic personality disorder may include grandiosity, lack of insight, arrogance, and need for praise.

-Generally speaking, grandiosity is the defining characteristic of narcissistic personality.
+Generally speaking, grandiosity is the defining symptom of narcissistic personality disorder.

 If the term grandiosity calls to mind “grand,” you’re not far from the mark.

-People with narcissistic personality tend to consider themselves grand, important, and better than others.
+People with narcissistic personality disorder tend to consider themselves grand, important, and better than others.

 Grandiose behavior, which helps establish this sense of personal importance, might involve: